MendelDamian/2048-Game/README.md

   - File of Square class that include information about a single square on the screen
 - Button.py
   - File of Button class that include information about button and checks if was pressed
+- Stack.py
+  - File of Stack class that contains shift backs information for tiles value and scores
 - README.md
   - You are reading this right now, include basic information about the project
 - CHANGELOG.md